WeAreAcademy/mark-react-proj--meet-react/README.md

 yarn start
 ```

-The `start` script is configured such that the app will run by default on your local machine at `localhost:3000`, which should open up in your browser automatically (but which you can also navigate to).
+The `start` script is configured such that the app will run by default on your local machine at `localhost:3000`, which should open up in your browser automatically (but which you can also navigate to by putting `localhost:3000` into the url).

 ## Exercise 2: Reading, understanding and documenting

-**Success criterion:** a document which outlines how you think this React app works.
+> 🎯 **Success criterion:** a document which outlines how you think this React app works.
 You don't have to achieve a theory which explains 100%, but you should strive to explain as much as possible.

 (N.B.: The _correctness_ of your theory is **much less important** than the _process_ of forming this document.
 [Forming a prediction, and then discovering it was wrong, is an effective way to learn](https://www.sciencedirect.com/science/article/abs/pii/S0959475217303468)!)